Skip to content

 The typeid type

-The typeid can hold a runtime identifier for a type.
+The typeid holds the runtime representation of a type.
 Using <typename>.typeid a type may be converted to its unique runtime id, e.g. typeid a = Foo.typeid;.
-This value is pointer-sized.
+The value itself is pointer-sized.

 The any type